M3264/FSX/docs/DEVELOPMENT.md

 ## Project Overview

 FSX is a development project that implements Server-Side Rendering (SSR) for React applications using Express.js.
 The main goal is to create a lightweight alternative to Next.js with a focus on SEO optimization.
+Soon be ready to see more features and especially FSX-COMPILER and React-FSX (The FRAMEWORK)

 ## Architecture